Dr Cathryn Pearce

 In previous posts, I have taught undergraduate modules on Making History, Global Exploration; Maritime Nation: Britain and the Sea from 1500; various European History from the Early Modern period to 1945; Maritime History of Alaska and the North Pacific; Russian America: A Social and Cultural History; Alaska History; History of the Gold Rush; Colonies and Revolution (US); American Women's History to 1870; World War II in the Aleutians; and the History of Discoveries.

-At the postgraduate level I taught Environmental History and the Sea; Global Travel, Exploration and Empire, 1600-1911; Emergence of a World Power: Britain and the Maritime World, 1688-1914 (Merchant Navy).
+At the postgraduate level I taught Alaska History; Environmental History and the Sea; Global Travel, Exploration and Empire, 1600-1911; Emergence of a World Power: Britain and the Maritime World, 1688-1914 (Merchant Navy).

-I am first supervisor on two PhD projects: Elizabeth Libero and 'Navigating a British South Atlantic,' on the Royal Navy in the South Atlantic from 1800-1815 and their activities and knowledge exchange; and Ida Jorgensen, 'Knowledge Exchange in 18th century European Shipbuilding,' a transnational study that focuses on cross-boundary exchange of knowledge in naval shipbuilding between the UK, Denmark, Sweden and France.
+I was first supervisor for Elizabeth Libero and her 'Navigating a British South Atlantic,' on the Royal Navy in the South Atlantic from 1800-1815 and their activities and knowledge exchange', which she successfully defended in Dec 2019.
+I am now first supervisor on two PhD projects, Ida Jorgensen, 'Knowledge Exchange in 18th century European Shipbuilding,' a transnational study that focuses on cross-boundary exchange of knowledge in naval shipbuilding between the UK, Denmark, Sweden and France and Daisy Turnbull, 'Shipwreck Shores: Wrecking and Coastal Cultures in Britain and Sweden, 1700-1850'.
+Daisy will be beginning her project in Oct 2021 along with other students in our split-site PhD bursary scheme with the University of Halmstad in Sweden.

 I am also second supervisor for Rhys Phillip's project, 'The forgotten volunteers: The role of the Sea Fencibles during the British response to the threat of Napoleonic invasion, 1798-1810.'